sterrando/Advantest_R4131D_color_display/README.md

 After a short google search with the right keywords I came over [this blog post](https://www.eevblog.com/forum/testgear/advantest-r4131d-lcd-display/) where **cizeta59**
 >\[...]
 Removed old R4131D tube display and replaced with6-inch color LCD screen taken from Amstrad T6 TV with video input \[...]

 Bingo!
-I was able to exchange with him and he wes so kind to give me his notes on the modification and the authorization to puglish this guide.
+I was able to exchange with him and he was so kind to give me his notes on the modification and the authorization to publish this guide.
 The modification consists **in removing the old CRT assembly, building a diode multiplexer to generate R, G and B signals and then feed the signals to an old Amstrad T6 6" color LCD television**

 ![AMSTRADT6](thumbnails/Amstrad_T6.jpg)